Organic versus Non-Organic Salmon: The Lowdown

 There is a lot of misinformation within the discussion of organic versus non-organic salmon; here are five common myths - and the truth behind the myths!

-1. Myth 1: Organic salmon is always wild-caught: Not true!
+1. Myth 1: Organic salmon is always wild-caught: not true!
 Organic salmon can be both wild-caught or farm-raised.
 When classifying a salmon as organic, the qualifying variables pertain more to the farming practices, feed, and environment as opposed to the source of the fish.

-2. Myth 2: Non-organic salmon is full of harmful chemicals: Not (always) true: while some non-organic salmon farms may use chemicals in their farms, not all of them do.
+2. Myth 2: Non-organic salmon is full of harmful chemicals: not (always) true.
+While some non-organic salmon farms may use chemicals in their farms, not all of them do.
 Non-organic farms can still adopt responsible practices and adhere to strict regulations regarding their use of chemicals, so it is not accurate to assume that all of these salmon farms - and subsequently their salmon - are full of harmful chemicals.

-4. Myth 4: Organic salmon is always free from any use of antibiotics: Organic salmon farms can - and sometimes still do - use antibiotics on their salmon, just in a more restricted manner when compared to non-organic farms.
+4. Myth 4: Organic salmon is always free from any use of antibiotics: organic salmon farms can - and sometimes still do - use antibiotics on their salmon, just in a more restricted manner when compared to non-organic farms.
 The use of antibiotics is not entirely eliminated in organic salmon farming, so research into in the specific salmon farm - the source of your salmon product - is the only way to ascertain whether any farm uses antibiotics or not.

-5. Myth 5: Organic salmon is always a more sustainable choice: While organic salmon often follows more environmentally friendly practices, the overall sustainability quality and value is dependant on a broad set of factors, including but not limited to the specific farming methods employed.
-Non-organic farms can choose to implement more sustainable practices, so be wary of assuming that organic automatically means a more sustainable choice..
+5. Myth 5: Organic salmon is always a more sustainable choice: while organic salmon often follows more environmentally friendly practices, the overall sustainability quality and value is dependant on a broad set of factors, including but not limited to the specific farming methods employed.
+Non-organic farms can choose to implement more sustainable practices, so be wary of assuming that organic automatically means a more sustainable choice...

 Conclusion:

-As all the above points make clear, it is so important for salmon consumers to make a considered and conscious choice when selecting who to purchase their salmon products from.
+As all the above points make clear, it is important for salmon consumers to make a considered and conscious choice when selecting who to purchase their salmon products from.

 Organic status does not ensure that all best practices are being observed, and likewise, some non-organic salmon farms can be regarded as on a par with their organic counterpart - providing there is assurance as to the ethical guidelines and farming methodologies employed.